9 Hair Wellness Tips for Healthier Hair This Summer

 - Minimize the use of products with sulfates, an ingredient Thomas warns can exacerbate dryness.

-- Apply an oil such as marula oil or coconut oil to moisturize hair follicles and seal your ends.
+- Apply an oil such as marula oil to moisturize hair follicles and seal your ends.

 - If you have dry hair, apply a water-based moisturizer before using oil.
 The water absorbs, and oil sits on the surface to lock in moisture and protect hair, says Wallington.